YOUDYPARRA/firebase-chrome-extension/README.md

 # firebase-chrome-extension
-test a firebase and chrome
+test a firebase and chrome.

-this example without node_modules directory...
+this example without node_modules directory...you must add.